 Global Positioning Systems And Lasers

 It’s a no-brainer that there’s a lot of measuring involved in the construction business.
 One slight mistake can ruin the whole project.
 Before the advent of laser technology, measurements were done using steel tape and strings.
 Not only was this a hassle, but it also included several risks, most importantly the risk of human error.

-Today, laser and global positioning systems are extensively used in the construction business for calculations and they have made the job of engineers much easier.
+Today, laser measuring tools and global positioning systems are extensively used in the construction business for calculations and they have made the job of engineers much easier.

 GPS systems help mark accurate positions, especially when contractors work on tasks that involve heavy machines.
 They can be installed on vehicles and machines to determine accurate locations.